At Gwanghwamun

 At Gwanghwamun (Korean: 광화문에서; RR: Gwanghwamuneseo) is debut extended play by South Korean singer Kyuhyun.
-It was released on November 13, 2014, by S.M.
-Entertainment and distributed by KT Music.
+It was released on November 13, 2014, by SM Entertainment and distributed by KT Music.
 The EP features seven tracks in total, including the lead single which shares the same name as the title of the album.

 Background

 On November 6, 2014, it was announced that Super Junior's youngest member Kyuhyun would be releasing his very first solo mini-album, At Gwanghwamun, which would be released on November 13, making him the fourth solo artist of S.M.
 Entertainment in a little over a year, following Super Junior-M's Henry (Fantastic), SHINee's Taemin (Ace), and Zhou Mi, another Super Junior-M member who recently had a solo debut stage with Rewind on November 3.

 Along with releasing multiple autumn-themed teaser images, the singer has uploaded several short teaser snippets onto his official Twitter account.
 Each of the teasers were only a few seconds in length, but gave his fans an opportunity to sample the upcoming mini-album.